zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    hits/misses) to a file.

-   :f: The file to write to.
+   :param f: The file to write to.

    :returns: True (unconditionally).